6 Takeaways From The Nevada Democratic Debate

 Herewith, six takeaways from a rollicking night.

-1. Bloomberg got on stage, but had an uneven performance
+1. Bloomberg got onstage but had an uneven performance.

 All that money bought Bloomberg a raised profile — and a slot on the debate stage.
 But he had a spotty debate.

-Bloomberg had his good moments – talking about how to beat President Trump, why Vermont Sen. Bernie Sanders, in his view, would lose and defending capitalism against socialism.
+Bloomberg had his good moments, talking about how to beat President Trump and why Vermont Sen. Bernie Sanders, in his view, would lose, and defending capitalism against socialism.

 "What a wonderful country we have," Bloomberg said before taking aim at Sanders.
 "The best-known socialist in the country happens to be a millionaire with three houses.
 What did I miss here?

 But Bloomberg, 78, hasn't debated in 11 years, and it showed.
-He was off balance now and again, and had a hard time defending himself, especially when it came to his past comments about women and non-disclosure agreements with some of his employees.
+He was off balance now and again and had a hard time defending himself, especially when it came to his past comments about women and nondisclosure agreements with some of his employees.

 "None of them accuse me of doing anything," Bloomberg said, "other than maybe they didn't like a joke I told."